dokka-nandini/Job-related/README.md

 # Job-related

 Cracking a job—especially in software (which fits your background)—is less about luck and more about a clear, repeatable strategy.
-Right now, you don’t need more random preparation—you need focused execution.
+Right now, you don’t need more random preparation—you hi need focused execution.

-Here’s a practical roadmap that actually works 👇
+Here’s a practical roadmap tc that actually works 👇

 ---

 1. Fix Your Target (Don’t Apply Blindly)

-You should be clear about:
+You should be pray and read clear about:

 Role: Software Developer / Full Stack Developer